Why do we need an inclusive design scene?

-The Dutch design field isn’t an accurate representation of our society*, but it should be.
+The Dutch design field isn’t an accurate representation of our society, but it should be.
 To make sure everyone has a chance to design and access the world around us.
-Also, there are benefits to making sure your company and products are inclusive:
+Also, there are benefits to making sure your organisation and products are inclusive:

-- Diversity makes recruitment easier, because it’s valued by people who are looking for a job (Kim Abreu) and you’re looking at a larger group of candidates (Maurice Cherry).
+- Easier recruitment: Diversity makes recruitment easier, because it’s valued by people who are looking for a job (Kim Abreu) and you’re looking at a larger group of candidates (Maurice Cherry).

 What can we do?

 I want to help Dutch designers find out what they can do.
 So, this is a collection of learnings from marginalized communities both in and outside of The Netherlands and the field of design.
 You can use it as inspiration, a checklist, a reading guide, or however you want.

 You could star the repo on GitHub, but if you prefer human-readable updates, I’ll try to send you an email, once in a while.